 - Consideration is being given to a warning flashing light to be mounted on the tractors.

 - Approved tractor drivers should be the only members to use the tractors.
-This is vital so as to avoid damage to tractors, boats, gear and also any damage to the tractor sheds when driving in or out.
+This is vital so as to avoid damage to tractor, boats, gear and also any damage to the tractor shed when driving in or out.
 Also experienced or trained drivers will mean greater safety to both club members and any members of the public in the vicinity.

 A club register of approved drivers has been established.
 Adequate training for any new drivers is essential.

 - Venting of exhaust fumes from tractor shed.
 The Club intends to improve the ventilation and extraction of exhaust fumes from the tractor shed when the tractor is being moved out or into the shed.
 Do not leave engine running for longer than needed whilst the tractor is in the shed.